sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

   Attribute to XML  COMMAND
   element

   Explanation       The tag is required when switching to a CLI chid view.
-The keys are for all the sonic yang tables accessed in the new child view.
+The keys are for all the sonic YANG tables accessed in the new child view.
                     This is added to the COMMAND statement.
                     For e.g.
                     sonic(config-router-bgp)# address-family ipv4 unicast